rschramm9/AHNC_MOTUS_KIOSK/BUILDING_THE_APP_README.md

 * homepage_readme_es.html for Spanish

-Edit these two files carefully with an html editor or a text editor of yopur choice.
+Edit these two files carefully with an html editor or a text editor of your choice.

 Someplace visible in your kiosk you *must* give proper credit to the Motus folks and Birds Canada and should include a statement regarding Acceptable Use.
 I have chosen to put that in the section "Credits" on the "Home" screen.